Skip to main content

 Aggregate releases within 90 days on same propertySum triggers the threshold

-Oil releases occurring during oil-and-gas exploration and production are reported to the KCC instead of KDHE.
-Aggregate releases within 90 days on the same property count cumulatively toward the threshold.
+Oil spills during exploration and production are reported to the KCC, not KDHE.
+Spills on the same property within 90 days are counted together for reporting.

-Federal SPCC (40 CFR 112) applies at 1,320 gallons aggregate aboveground oil.
-Containment must hold at least 110% of the largest tank capacity.
-Polyethylene chemical tank operators should map their inventory against federal RQs (40 CFR 302.4) and the Kansas RQ table above.
+Federal SPCC rules (40 CFR 112) apply to oil storage over 1,320 gallons.
+Containment must hold 110% of the largest tank.
+Check your chemical tanks against federal RQs (40 CFR 302.4) and the Kansas RQ table.

 Permit Pathways at a Glance